Unicast Routing – Link State Routing

 - Step-3: After this node is added to the tree, the cost of all the nodes not in the tree needs to be updated because the paths may have been changed.

-- Step-4: The node repeats the Step 2. and Step 3. until all the nodes are added in the tree
+- Step-4: The node repeats Step 2. and Step 3. until all the nodes are added to the tree

 Link State protocols in comparison to Distance Vector protocols have:

 - It requires a large amount of memory.